This section of the website contains valuable resources we're pleased to make available to you. Thank you for visiting!

 Bullying, hazing, and harassment are everyday occurrences in the lives of thousands of students across our nation's schools each day.

 Bullying is pervasive and does not magically end when administrators and other school officials meet with the bullies and bullying victims.
 With the number of incidents of bullying that happens in our schools, a bullying hotline has been started.
 The Report a Bully Hotline is now available for students, parents and grandparents who are concerned about bullying and the effects of bullying.

-Twenty-four hours each day the hotline is a line of communication to work with children and their families to positively change the behavior of bullies and their victims.
+For twenty-four hours, every day, the hotline is a way of communicating with children and their families to positively change the behavior of bullies and their victims.

 If you are being bullied, know someone who is being bullied or know of a person or group who is bullying others, please telephone 863.993.1504, 24 hours a day, 7 days a week.

 What Are the Warning Signs?

 How can you tell if your child is being bullied?

 Be concerned if your child...